Stiff-person Syndrome(SPS): what it is and how to relieve symptoms

 A final word…

 Please, take into account that Stiff Person Syndrome has no cure, but proper medical and hands on treatment can relieve your symptoms and give you a better quality of life.
 If you need more information, advice or hands on treatment for this condition please contact us.
 We are always happy to help!
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.
 If you like this blog or know someone who needs this info, please share it!